South Devon Chilli Farm, South Devon

 Wincle Brewery started its life as a low-key affair in a redundant milking parlour on a local farm before relocating to a renovated stone barn by the River Dane with its state-of-the-art 15-barrel plant.
-Visit today and you'll see a steady flow of customers, mostly walkers passing through, delighted to have an opportunity to sample two inhouse beers and a guest brew before choosing a pint.
+It’s a popular pit stop with walkers passing through, delighted to have an opportunity to sample two in-house beers and a guest brew before choosing a pint.
 Outside there’s a small grassy area and picnic benches where you can enjoy the peace and tranquillity of this beautiful valley alongside the fishing lake.
 It’s a great place to sip one of the local brews – and if you don’t drink beer the brewery also does coffee and cake.
 The brewery offers tours, demonstrations and beer tasting.

-A nice touch is the way the names and sepia pictures on the bottles celebrate local stories and characters.
-Bad Bill refers to an ill-tempered bull that lives around the back, while Wibbly Wallaby pays homage to the escaped wallabies that roamed the Roaches for a time.
-The manic individual holding a large knife on the label of Butchered is a retired local butcher and Life of Riley references another retired local called… Riley – who’s clearly having a good time.
-Other local, real-life characters include a haymaker, dry stone waller and woodcutter.
-Sir Philip Lee Brocklehurst of nearby Swythamley Hall is honoured with a beer, having accompanied the great explorer, Shackleton to the Antarctic, while Mr Mullins was associated with the estate when it was run by Indian mystic Maharisha Mahesh Yogias as a training centre for transcendental meditation.
-Old Hag with her gnarled face is Bessy Bowyer who lived in the cave house on the Roaches, while the equally wizened Old Oak can be found at nearby Whitelee Farm, said to be a stately 700 years old.
+A nice touch is the way in which the names and sepia pictures on the bottles celebrate local stories and characters.
+Wibbly Wallaby pays homage to the escaped wallabies that roamed the Roaches for a time.
+Real-life characters include a dry-stone waller and rambler as well as Sir Philip Lee Brocklehurst of nearby Swythamley Hall, who accompanied the great explorer, Shackleton, to the Antarctic.
+Old Hag, with her gnarled face, is Bessy Bowyer who lived in the cave house on the Roaches.

 Ludlow is arguably the UK’s Slow Food capital and known as a gastronomic destination, at one time holding three Michelin stars, the greatest number per capita in Europe.
 As Shropshire historian Keith Pybus points out in Blue Remembered Hills, Ludlow’s foodie reputation makes it ‘a brand-name capable of extension into the hills and down the A49’.
 TEvents adding to its gastronomic status include: the UK's first (and probably most famous) food festival, held in August; the Magnalonga, a walk where food is found every step of the way; and the Spring Festival, held in May, more accurately described as a 'beer festival but better'.